whprocter/RPr-Chakraborty-2021/docs/report/report.md

 ## Discussion

 Our reproduction of the original study was partially successful, leading to similar, but inexact results compared to the original study.
+A portion of the inexactitude may be attributed to differences in the computational environments.
+However, we have also reanalyzed the study and tested its robustness by changing some research parameters.
-The results suggest support for the conclusions of the original study, but also emphasize the importance of reproduction studies to comconcerns regarding
+Our results suggest support for the conclusions of the original study, but also emphasize the importance of reproduction studies to understand the full details of the research design, to evaluate internal validity, and to test for uncertainty and robustness to key parameters.

 The choropleth map we made in the **first part** of the reproduction analysis closely resembles that of the original study, confirming the equivalence of our dependent variable with that of the original study.
 Both maps revealed that COVID-19 cases were distributed unevenly across space.
 In particular, cases were more prevalent in the southern part of the country, in the metropolitan areas of the northeast, Chicago, and California, and in some rural areas, including eastern Washington, New Mexico, and Iowa.
-As an improvement to this part of the analysis, we visualized the spatial distribution of the percentages of population with disability in each county.
+Prior to Chakaraborty's bivariate analysis of disability and COVID-19 incidence, we also mapped the spatial distribution of disability.
-Doing so complements Chakraborty's treatment of the census data, in which he went straight into the bivariate analyses instead of examining the characteristics of these data first.
-The map shows that many counties in the northeast, northwest corner of the country as well as in the south obtain a relatively higher percentages of disability population.
+This spatial visual analysis reveals many regions in which disability rates are high but COVID-19 incidence was still low, including rural New England, Appalacia, and northern Michigan.
+Conversely, many hotspots of COVID-19 incidence had low rates of disability, including metropolitan New England, South Florida, and Chicago.
+The two spatial distributions help explain the negative bivariate relationship between disability rates and COVID-19 incidence.

-The summary statistics for the **second part** of the reproduction analysis matched perfectly with those of the original study.
+The summary statistics for the **second part** of the reproduction analysis matched perfectly with those of the original study, confirming that the reproduction uses identical original data.
 The Pearson's correlation coefficient closely resembled the original result, indicating a successful but inexact reproduction.
 The differences in magnitude could be attributed to differences in the computational environments.
 Nevertheless, our results validated Chakraborty's results by displaying a relatively weak but significantly negative correlation between COVID-19 incidence and the overall disability percentages in the country.